hugomrdias/hd-template/.github/CONTRIBUTING.md

 ### Opening a pull request

 We provide a [pull request template][template] to give you a starting point when creating a pull request.
 Please fill this template in, but feel free to delete any sections that do not apply or that you are unsure about.

-If your pull request is a typo fix or an update to documentation, please add the `no changelog` label _before_ submitting your pull request.

 ### Discuss and update